F.C. Magpies

 Football Club Magpies, also known as FC Magpies, is a semi-professional football team from Gibraltar.
 They play in the Gibraltar Football League and the Rock Cup.
-From 1 June 2025, Calpe City became part of the club, following a merger with Calpe City, with the new club commencing play in the 2026–27 season.
+From 1 June 2025, Calpe City became part of the club.

 History

 The club was formed in 2013 as Football Club Bruno's Magpies, initially as a group of friends who drank at the Bruno's Bar & Restaurant (a bar in Gibraltar).
 The club derive their nickname The Magpies from Newcastle United.
 In its first two seasons, the club achieved respectable mid-table finishes in the Gibraltar Second Division.
 Mick Embleton was appointed the first manager of the team and was instrumental in the initial setting up, organising and managing of the squad.

 With the introduction of Chestertons, a Gibraltarian real estate agent, as the sponsor in 2015–16, the intent grew more serious, with moves to professionalise the club and establish a fanbase with the introduction of matchday programs and incentives for fans who attended games.
 The club finished fourth in that season and were the runners-up in the Second Division Cup, losing in extra time to Second Division champions Europa Point.

 In October 2016, the club appointed Davie Wilson as manager, who has previously been assistant-manager the Gibraltar national football team and had recently departed Gibraltar Premier Division side Lions.
 The club enjoyed a dominant start to the campaign, however a faltering winter saw them embroiled in a title race with the resurgent Gibraltar Phoenix.
 Ending the season in second place, they entered the play-off with Manchester 62, who finished 9th in the 2016–17 Gibraltar Premier Division.
 However, a 3–1 defeat ensured that The Magpies remained in the Second Division for the following season.